CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. Now click on the extension and select **Accessibility Insights for Web**, then click on the **FastPass** it will one in new windows.

+- **FastPass:** [FastPass](https://accessibilityinsights.io/docs/web/getstarted/fastpass/) is a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.

    ![](../media/fastpass1.png)

    ![](../media/fastpass2.png)

 1. Now expand the colour contrast issue to check their details.

+- **Automated checks:** The tool automatically checks for compliance with dozens of accessibility requirements

+- **Tab stops:** The tool provides clear instructions, partial automation, and a visual helper that makes it easy to identify critical accessibility issues related to keyboard access, such as missing tab stops, keyboard traps, and incorrect tab order.

+- **Needs review:** The tool provides instances that need to be reviewed by a human to determine whether they pass or fail.

    ![](../media/auissuedetail.png)